YaniUdiani/IMSRG_Snippets/README.md

 It also uses two buffers to cleverly cache the results of recursive commutators.
 ## Results
 ### `results/ExampleOutput.txt`
 Output from one of our production calculations.
-We take the converged energy per particle $E/A$ to be the ground state energy of a neutron star (if at a ∼ 5% proton fraction).
+The converged energy per particle $E/A$ is taken to be the ground state energy of a neutron star (if at a ∼ 5% proton fraction).
 ### `results/RuntimeScaling.png`
 Runtime performance of the IMSRG as we increase the number wavefunctions in the box ($N_{orbitals}$).